-- Watch for suspicious persons in and around college buildings and in parking lots.
+• Watch for suspicious persons in and around college buildings and in parking lots.
 Do not pursue them.
-Call 911 first and then - 1.
-Suspicious activity: - (a) If you see any suspicious activity or people on or near campus, call law enforcement.
-Do not assume that what you observe is an innocent activity or that it has already been reported. - (b) Do not assume the person is a visitor or college staff member that you have not seen before. - 2.
-Suspicious people may be: - (a) Loitering about at unusual hours and locations; running, especially if something of value is being carried. - (b) Exhibiting unusual mental or physical symptoms.
-Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Campus Public Safety office H101 each campus. - Be security conscious at all times.
+Call 911 first and then get to a safe place.

+1. Suspicious activity:

+- (a) If you see any suspicious activity or people on or near campus, call law enforcement.
+Do not assume that what you observe is an innocent activity or that it has already been reported. - (b) Do not assume the person is a visitor or college staff member that you have not seen before.

+- 2. Suspicious people may be: - (a) Loitering about at unusual hours and locations; running, especially if something of value is being carried. - (b) Exhibiting unusual mental or physical symptoms.
+Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Campus Public Safety office located at H101 on each campus. - Be security-conscious at all times.